-Demongeot played with stars such as Jean Marais, Marina Vlady, Alain Delon, Yves Montand, Louis de Funes.
+Pretty Demongeot played with bright stars including Jean Marais, Marina Vlady, Alain Delon, Yves Montand, Louis de Funes.

-She was not only an actress but producer and co-owner of the Kangarou Films production company, which she founded with her husband Marc Simenon in 1970.
+She was not only an actress but also a producer and co-owner of the Kangarou Films production company.
+The company was founded together with her husband Marc Simenon in 1970.

-She was also nominated for Cesar Awards for Best Supporting Actress in 36 Quai des Orfevres (2004) and La Californie (2006).
+Also she was nominated for Cesar Awards for Best Supporting Actress in 36 Quai des Orfevres (2004) and La Californie (2006).

 In July 2006, Mylene was awarded the Order of Arts and Letters.